Accessibility statement for www.scottishhumanrights.com

 • The UK Government’s Digital Service carried out an accessibility audit on this website on 5 September 2023, against Web Content Accessibility Guidelines (WCAG) 2.1 AA The report found that our site was partially compliant with WCAG 2.1 AA standards but some things were not fully accessible.
 We have fixed the majority of those issues, however, we are still working on some of our PDF content, making sure that all the tools are available within the ReachDeck bar, and ensuring there are no focusable links within the navigation bar.

-• We have commissioned a full accessibility audit of our website and will create a plan to remedy further issues as soon as possible.
+• We have commissioned a full accessibility audit of our website and will create a plan to remedy further issues.
 In the meantime, if you have any difficulty accessing information on the site please contact us at hello@scottishhumanrights.com.

 • This website uses ReachDeck accessibility software.
 This adds speech, reading and translation support tools to our online content.
 It works on all major browsers and platforms, including mobile phones and tablets.
 Access the ReachDeck toolbar by clicking on the ReachDeck widget.
 This is a blue circle surrounding a white figure which sits on the bottom right hand corner of our website pages.

 • The ReachDeck toolbar is designed to aid viewing on a mobile.
 For this reason, at 200 per cent and 400 per cent zoom and in mobile view (320x256), it reduces the number of features to just text-to-speech and translation to maintain accessibility.
-We are working on remedying this issue.
+ReachDeck is working on remedying this issue.

 Feedback and contact information